Harassment and bullying prevention

 • Ensure any written resolution uses plain language.

-• Appoint a contact person for informal inquiries, concerns, or complaints to deal with incidents before they escalate.
+• Appoint a contact person for informal inquiries, concerns, or complaints.
+They can help deal with incidents before they escalate.

-• Initiate steps to prevent or minimize workplace bullying and harassment by developing a culture of support for employees focused on:
+• Initiate steps to prevent or reduce workplace bullying and harassment by developing a culture of support.
+It should focus on:

 • Resolving workplace issues.